 In 1972, Bundy and Liz received some unexpected news.
 After Kloepfer’s doctor encouraged to give her body a rest from birth control pills, the couple decided to be very careful and track her cycle.
 However, the strategy did not last long and Liz got pregnant.

 “Both of us knew it would be impossible to have a baby now.
 He was going to start law school in the fall, and I needed to be able to work to put him through,” she wrote.
 “I was distraught.
 I knew I was going to terminate the pregnancy as soon as I could.
 Ted, on the other hand, was pleased with himself.
 He had fathered a baby.”

 After a long discussion, the couple agreed on getting an abortion.

 According to Liz, “It was awful.
 Ted took me home and put me to bed.
 He lay down beside me and talked about the day when I wouldn’t have to work and we would have lots of kids.
 He fixed me food which I couldn’t eat and did all he could to comfort me.”

-Behind the Tape Photobook features nearly a thousand more exclusive crime scene photos, including 40 never-before-seen shots from Ted Bundy’s Issaquah dumpsite and the ransacked basement room of Bundy’s second victim, Lynda Ann Healy, and 20 exclusive photos of Ted Bundy’s execution.
+True Crime Magazine’s Behind the Tape Photobook features nearly a thousand exclusive crime scene photos, including 40 never-before-seen shots from Ted Bundy’s Issaquah dumpsite, the ransacked basement room of Bundy’s second victim, Lynda Ann Healy, and 20 exclusive photos of Ted Bundy’s execution.

 WARNING: THE PHOTOBOOK ISN’T FOR THE FAINT OF HEART.